MarkV2323/chessCplusplus/README.md

  > This project (Chess) is important to us because this allows us to use different design patterns and chess solving algorithms that we had never worked with over the course of developing this project.
  > ### * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * C++
+ >   * \<[NCurses](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/)\> - Will be used for visual display of chess game.

  > ### * What will be the input/output of your project?
  > The input of the project will be what piece the user would want to move and different commands like move or view that shows specific moves for that chess piece.
 The output would be the chess board with all the pieces and the specified output when you moved a piece or you want to view specific locations that a piece can move.
  > * What are the three design patterns you will be using.
 For each design pattern you must:
  >   * Explain in 3 - 5 sentences why you picked this pattern and what feature you will implement with it
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

 > ### * Planned designed patterns to be used in the project

 > * Our first design pattern we plan to use will be the Abstract Factory pattern.
 We have decided to go with this pattern because it provides an interface for creating all of the different chess peices (think king, queen, knight, etc) without needing to specify concrete classes.
 This way, we should be able to create chess peice objects from just the factory, rather than each specific concrete class.
 The most important time to create peices is at the beggining of a new chess game, and with this pattern, that process should be simplified.

-> * Our second design pattern we plan to use will be
+> * Our second design pattern we plan to use will be the Strategy pattern.
+We decided to go with the Strategy pattern because it gives us a lot of flexibility in implementing move algorithims for peices.
+This should also keep our chess peice objects relatively simple, and also provide us with an ability to log different algorithims used.

-> * Our third design pattern we plan to use will be
+> * Our third design pattern we plan to use will be the Singleton pattern.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to